MartinaB91/project4-my-blog/testing/TEST.md

 ### Responsiveness tests

-Responsivness has been tested with help of [Responsivepx](https://www.responsivepx.com/) and [Chrome DevTools](https://developer.chrome.com/docs/devtools/).
-Following device sizes/breakpoints has been tested:
+Responsiveness has been tested with help of [Responsivepx](https://www.responsivepx.com/) and [Chrome DevTools](https://developer.chrome.com/docs/devtools/).

 Devtools has been used for testing devices from small phone(<360px) to large tablet (1024px).
 Responsivepx has been used more exploratory, by increasing and decreasing width and height to various sizes.